JamesMoreau/SpotAlert/documentation/PRIVACY_POLICY.md

 # Privacy Policy

-This privacy policy governs the use of the LocaAlert mobile application.
+This privacy policy governs the use of the SpotAlert mobile application.

 ## Information Collection and Use

-LocaAlert does not collect any personal information or data from its users.
+SpotAlert does not collect any personal information or data from its users.
 We do not track, store, or share any information about our users.

 ## Third-Party Services

-LocaAlert does not use any third-party services or libraries that may collect user data.
+SpotAlert does not use any third-party services or libraries that may collect user data.

 ## Security